What parents need to know

 Parents Need to Know

-Parents need to know that this PBS documentary series is committed to educating the public about events in American history.
+Parents need to know that American Experience is a PBS documentary series that's committed to educating the public about events in American history.
 To that end, episodes are commonly used as supplemental teaching tools in schools and other educational settings.
 Parents should also know that some installments deal with mature subject matter and include strong language and graphic descriptions of events and behavior, making the show better suited to older tweens and teens than young children.

 What's the story?